hungd0/matrix-equation-c-vs-cpp/README.md

 ./matrix_math*
 ```

-To build the C version of the project, download the .hpp and .cpp files, then run the following instructions:
+To build the C version of the project, download the .h and .c files, then run the following instructions:
 ```bash
 gcc -Wall -Wextra -std=c99 Matrix.c test-matrix-math.c -o matrix_math
 ```